juspay/omnix/doc/src/om/ci.md

 Just like `nix build`, `om ci` will produce a `result` symlink that contains a JSON of all store paths built.
 Use options `--out-link <PATH>` and `--no-link` to control this behaviour.

-As long as this symlink exists, your built paths will survive garbage collection.
+As long as this symlink exists, your built paths will survive garbage collection, because the closure of this symlink contains the entire build closure.

 ## Using in Github Actions {#gh}